jdbctemplatemapper/jdbctemplatemapper/README.md

      @Column
      private Double price;                // will map to price column

-     private String someNonDatabaseProperty; // No mapping so would not be included queries/inserts/updates
+     private String someNonDatabaseProperty; // No annotations so excluded from inserts/updates/queries

      ...
  }